bendayaniv/SpotNear/README.md

 ## Video Demonstrations 🎥

-This video showcases the app's functionality in non-test mode:
+This video showcases the standard behavior and functionality of the SpotNear application:

 1. App launch and permission granting
 2. Starting the service